 Yes, you can.
 If you are registering with a friend, boyfriend, girlfriend, or spouse, just enter each others' names on your registration form in the roommate selection area.

 Do I need a visa to travel in Nepal?

 Yes.
 The easiest way to get your visa is at the airport upon arrival in Kathmandu (that's what I do).
 Right now, a 15-day multiple entry visa is $25 US.
-It's a good idea to bring extra passport-size photos along with you for your visa application.
-If you're the kind of person who likes everything done ahead of time, you can apply for your visa through the Nepali Embassy.
+Bring extra passport-size photos along with you for your visa application.
+If you're the kind of person who likes everything done ahead of time, you can apply for your visa through the Nepal Embassy.

 Are there any immunizations required for entry into Nepal?

 Immunizations are not required for entry into Nepal; however, there are some vaccines you should consider for your own health and safety.
 Malaria is NOT present in the regions of Nepal we will be visiting on this journey.
-You will receive more information on health and immunizations in your pre-departure pack, and it is recommended that you get medical advice from a doctor or travel clinic at least 6 weeks prior to departure.
+It is recommended that you get medical advice from a doctor or travel clinic at least 6 weeks prior to departure.

 Can I opt-out of any activities or excursions?

 Absolutely.
 This trip is about having the best experience possible, and if you decide you'd like to take a rest or see something else on any given day, you are more than welcome to do just that.